MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-solution-upgrade.md

 Before you install the solution upgrade, make sure that you:

-- Install the latest `AzureEdgeLifecycleManager` extension on each cluster node.
+- Validate the cluster using the Environment Checker as per the instructions  in [Prepare to apply 23H2 solution update](./prepare-to-apply-23h2-solution-update.md#remediation-1-check-the-environment-checker).
-- Validate the cluster using the Environment Checker.
+- Verify that latest `AzureEdgeLifecycleManager` extension on each cluster node is installed as per the instructions in [](./prepare-to-apply-23h2-solution-update.md#remediation-9-check-the-azure-arc-lifecycle-extension).
 - Have an Active Directory user credential that's a member of the local Administrator group.
+Work with your Active Directory administrator to obtain this credential.
 - Have IPv4 network range with six, contiguous IP addresses available for new Azure Arc services.
+Work with your network administrator to ensure that the IP addresses are not in use and meet the outbound connectivity requirement.
 - Have Azure subscription permissions for [Azure Stack HCI Administrator and Reader](../manage/assign-vm-rbac-roles.md#about-builtin-rbac-roles).

 ## Install the solution upgrade via Azure portal